 As you can see, they each mean something entirely different.
 And many people will say that there are no such things as an accidental discharge and that all accidental discharges are actually negligent discharges.

 I’ll agree that most of the time I see or hear someone talking about an accidental discharge, they should be calling it a negligent discharge.
 Whatever the case is, usually there is something that the operator has done or not done that caused the firearm to discharge.
-Most of the time it is caused by them not following the fundamental rules of gun safety be it the NRA’s Three Safety Rules or some of the other gun safety rules.
+Most of the time it is caused by them not following the fundamental rules of gun safety be it the NRA’s Three Safety Rules or the 4 Rules of Firearm Safety.

 I ran across this video the other day which got me thinking about writing this article.
 In the video below, the shooter loads a magazine racks the slide and when the slide drops forward the firearm discharges.
 I would have to categorize this as an accidental discharge.
 Although, you can argue that it is still a negligent discharge because he made some modifications to his pistol before the incident.